j-e-yosemite/j-e-yosemite.github.io/details.md

 * The National Park Service collects an entrance [fee](http://www.nps.gov/yose/planyourvisit/fees.htm) per vehicle, which is good for seven days.

-* Don't leave any food in your vehicle -- black bears are part of Yosemite's striking biological diversity!
+* Don't leave any food in your vehicle -- black bears are part of Yosemite's spectacular biological diversity!

 ### Airport